saby/router/README.md

 When the user clicks the link in the example above, their URL changes to include `page/register` in it, but they see `/signup` in their address bar.

-It is important to note, that if the user reloads the page while pretty URL is displayed, it becomes the *actual* URL after the reload, so `Router.Route`s that match the mask `page/:pageType` will stop matching against it.
+It is important to note, that if the user reloads the page while pretty URL is displayed, it becomes the *actual* URL after the reload.
+Because of this, `Router.Route`s that match the mask `page/:pageType` in the example above will stop matching against it, since `/signup` becomes the actual URL after reload.

 ### Clearing a Part of the URL

-If you want `Router.Link` not to add or change the value specified by a mask, but to completely remove it from the URL, set the `clear` option to `true`.
-The rest of the URL stays unchanged.
+If `Router.Link` should not add or change the value specified by a mask, but completely remove it from the URL, the `clear` option should be set to `true`.
+The part of the URL that matches the mask will be removed and the rest of it stays unchanged.

 **Example:**